polarBearYap/AI_Assignment/README.md

    * Pickle objects into the binary files.

  4) [report.pdf](report/report.pdf)
-  * Machine learning report in PDF format
+    * Machine learning report in PDF format.

 ## List of libraries used:
 1. numpy